 Collaborative for Recovery Focused Change

-Via Hope is excited to announce a new opportunity for training and consultative support as organizations take steps toward recovery-focused change!
+Via Hope is excited to announce an opportunity for training and consultative support as organizations and communities take steps toward recovery-focused change!

-The Collaborative for Recovery Focused Change will bring together behavioral health agencies in Texas so that they may rise to the challenge of supporting the whole person, from service to systems levels.
+The Collaborative for Recovery Focused Change brings together behavioral health agencies in Texas so that they may rise to the challenge of supporting the whole person, from service to systems levels.

-This multi-year program will provide training and technical support within a collaborative community, preparing organizations to put person-centered, recovery-focused, trauma-responsive, and cultural humility principles into action.
+This multi-year program provides training and technical support within a collaborative community, preparing organizations to put person-centered, recovery-focused, trauma-responsive, and cultural humility principles into action.

 Who should apply

-In order to be eligible, your organization should be a Texas-based behavioral health provider that receives public funds.
-Via Hope will consider organization-based teams (a team of people from a single organization), as well as cross-agency teams consisting of people representing multiple teams (e.g. a coalition).
+- A team of people from a single organization, or a cross-agency team consisting of people who represent multiple organizations (e.g. a coalition).
 Cross-agency teams should include at least one organization that receives public funds.